MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## How to open a Microsoft support ticket

-If you want to file a Microsoft support ticket, follow these steps and include the following information when filing Microsoft support ticket for any other migration reason:
+If you want to file a Microsoft support ticket, follow these steps and include the following information for any migration reason:

 1. Navigate to https://admin.microsoft.com
 2. Ensure you are using the new admin center preview.